MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copilot.md

 Copilot brings features that help users complete their tasks more efficiently.
 For example, one feature uses the power of generative AI to provide in-app help guidance.

 This article describes how to enable basic Copilot capabilities in finance and operations apps.
-All Copilot features in finance and operations apps require this basic foundation.
-For some features, this foundation is all that's needed, but other features may require additional installations and/or feature management.
+Many (but not all) Copilot features in finance and operations apps require this basic foundation.
+For some features, this foundation is all that's needed, but other features may require additional installations and/or feature management (see also [Overview of enabling Copilot capabilities and features for finance and operations apps](enable-copilot-overview.md)).

 ## Country/region and language availability